Khaalex1/Keynesian_Beauty_Contest/README.md

 # Keynesian_Beauty_Contest

 This Dissertation project is about optimising plays against the Level-k model in the Keynesian Beauty Contest.
 Agents are trained using the metaheuristics CLONALG and GA.
+The pdf "Masters_Thesis_Beauty_Contest_Alexandre_KHA.pdf" is the Masters Thesis in itself, and contains more details and reflections about the project.
 The project is built as follows :
 - The "lib" folder contains the implementation of the project, for instance the designing of the players, the agents, the fitness definitions, read and plot functions.
 - The "main" folder contains the main files, enabling to run a particular action, for example training an agent, simulating plays and extracting best agents from csv files